isabella232/orlando-creators/README.md

 Add the Heroku app `orlando-creators` as a remote on the project, and push `master` to that remote when you’re ready to deploy.
 Node scripts handle the rest.

+## License

+The name Orlando Creators™, Orlando Creators logo, and all related media and assets are © Envy 2017.
+Do not use without permission.

+This code, however: steal whatever you want!